linux4sam/egt/docs/src/layout.md

 ## Widget Alignment and Layout Properties

-Each widget has a egt::v1::Widget::align() setting.
-Each widget also has a egt::v1::Widget::min_size_hint() to bound the smallest size the widget can be.
+Each widget has an egt::v1::Widget::align() setting.
+Each widget also has an egt::v1::Widget::min_size_hint() to bound the smallest size the widget can be.
 If a widget has an alignment value of empty, usually the default, whatever size it has will be used while still taking the egt::v1::Widget::min_size_hint() into